Critics Accuse Trump Of Using Race To Divide Americans

 Last month he barred racial sensitivity training for federal workers and then expanded it to contractors in an executive order.
 At the first debate last month, to an international audience, he called the trainings — aimed at creating an inclusive work environment — "racist."

-He's also attacked The New York Times' 1619 project — a project some schools are adopting into their curriculum to center the consequences of slavery in U.S. history — as anti-American propaganda.
-Then he formed the 1776 commission for a "patriotic" education.
+He's also attacked The New York Times' 1619 Project — which some schools are adopting into their curriculum to center the consequences of slavery in U.S. history — as anti-American propaganda.
+Then he formed the "1776 Commission" for what he called a "patriotic" education.

-the largely peaceful protests for racial justice across the country as violent riots and tries to portray himself as the "law and order" candidate.
+And Trump paints the largely peaceful protests for racial justice across the country as violent riots and tries to portray himself as the "law and order" candidate.

+Courtney Parella, a spokeswoman for the campaign, said in a statement that labeling the president racist is a "pathetic attempt to negate his incredible accomplishments for Black America."

+"Democrats, with the help of the mainstream media, try to label this President as something he's not," she said.

+She points to Trump's record on criminal justice reform, support for funding of HBCUs and unemployment numbers and accused Joe Biden of failing "minority communities."
+Trump has attacked Biden for his role in the 1994 crime bill and accused him of hurting the economy for Black Americans with his trade policies.

+The White House has repeatedly pointed to the record low Black unemployment rate before the coronavirus pandemic.
+But it shot up during the pandemic to 13 percent, above the national unemployment rate of about 8 percent.

-The president's language and policy changes over the last month are less blips and more features of his reelection campaign, said Ange-Marie Hancock Alfaro, a professor of political science and gender studies at the University of Southern California.
+And the president's language and policy changes over the last month are less blips and more features of his reelection campaign, said Ange-Marie Hancock Alfaro, a professor of political science and gender studies at the University of Southern California.

 "Part of the strategy is to create enough chaos and confusion and to create enough anger, frankly, in his base that they will make sure that they continue to kind of agitate during the electoral process," Alfaro said.